South Korea Tourist Visa 2026: Full Entry Checklist & Flight Proof Guide

 Choose two strong anchors and document them cleanly.
 Employment should include approved leave that covers the trip.
 Self-employment should show ongoing business activity.
 Students should show term dates that do not conflict with travel.

 Date alignment matters more than wording.
 If your leave covers one week, do not submit a three-week plan unless you can prove flexibility.
-If you show a major obligation mid-trip, expect questions unless you document why it still works.

-Accommodation Proof can be Mandatory
+Accommodation Proof Can Be Mandatory

 Accommodation gaps cause friction because reviewers check nights, not just bookings.